botanicus/data.blog/posts/2019-06-25-why-i-switched-from-macbook-to-ipad-pro/post.md

 Call me spoiled if you will, but I just hate fans, burning hot notebook and the time it takes to wake the whole damn thing up.

 With an iPad, none of it is a problem.
 Most of the time the thing actually stays cool.
-It has no fans and it's ready for action any time.
+It has no fans and it's ready for action any time (unlike me in the morning).

 ### Battery life